elijahsamuels/rosie/README.md

 	url = https://gitlab.com/elijahsamuels/rosie.git
 ```

-you can use `git push` to push to both in one command
+you can use `git push` to push to both repos (Github & Gitlab) in one command